almightynassar/almighty-rpg-manager/src/assets/md/campaign/people.md

 PT-117 has hearing and sight of up to 18m, and has no will of it's own.
 Knows extensive information about Dragons, Vampires, Virology, and the Aetherdeck.
 This means it gets a +9 bonus to areas of it's expertise.
 PT-117 has a limited form of movement via in-built hoverjets.

+PT-177 also has an extensive analysis of the ritualistic murder scene that occurred in the mines of Leadengold (where Ulrich first broke through between the realms).
+This can be used to gain advantage on rolls used to investigate the Blood Fang ritual.

 ---

 # Dessingrove, Orland